 Findings are provided below.
-A map showing the properties subject to the zone change is Exhibit A of Ordinance Bill No. 18-22.
+Maps showing the properties subject to the zone change are provided as Exhibit A and Exhibit B of Ordinance Bill No. 18-22.

 1. The zone change is in the best interest of the public health, safety, and welfare of the City.